10 Things I Hate About Bike Touring

 Happy owners of a Chinese Visa

-Nevertheless, dealing with visa is annoying also for us.
-Any time you have to apply or extend your visa you’re forced to wait days and days, stuck in busy and sometimes expensive cities while you wish you were out in the wild countryside, not even mentioning the cues, the fees, the need of documents which sometimes you are obliged to fake (or get around somehow), like plane tickets, hotel bookings, bank statements and such.
+Nevertheless, dealing with visas is annoying also for us.
+Any time you have to apply or extend your visa you’re forced to wait days and days, stuck in busy and sometimes expensive cities while you wish you were out in the wild countryside, not even mention the cues, the fees, the need of documents which sometimes you are obliged to fake (or get around somehow), like plane tickets, hotel bookings, bank statements and such.

 Still, we are very grateful to be among the few lucky ones.